singpath/firebase-test/README.md

 });
 ```

-Firebase test is framework agnostic and will work with framework support
+Firebase test is framework agnostic and will work with any framework supporting
 callback or promise based async assertions:

 ```js